tudelft-eemcs-dml/fltk-testbed-group-13/FedKNOW/README.md

 docker build -t flower_client:latest . -f docker/Dockerfile
 ```
 4. Then you need to start the Flower server and the client as mentioned below.
-## For a simpler and relatively quicker run (Syntax may vary between OSes for py/python/python3):
+## For a simpler and relatively quicker run:

 To create the server
 ```